msu-language-acquisition-lab/online-documentation/docs/experiments/online-experiment-concepts.md

 ---
-title: 'Online experiment basics'
+title: Online experiment basics
 layout: default
 parent: How to build and run experiments online
-nav_enabled: true
+nav_order: 1
 ---

 This document outlines the basic concepts of how an online experiment works, and the different pieces you need to create in order to run one.